 2006 – today

-The modern Credit One Bank logo contains three text blocks forming the bank’s name.
+The modern Credit One Bank logo features three text blocks that form the bank’s name.
 The top row features two prominent words: “Credit,” rendered in black, and “One,” highlighted in a rich blue shade.
-On the second horizontal level is “Bank,” in black.
+On the second horizontal level, “Bank” is in black.
 It is centered relative to the words above, making it a noticeable and focal element of the composition.

 The word “Bank” is styled in an elegant font with refined lettering, emphasizing the company’s prestige.
 The tall, even letters are spaced widely, creating an impression of lightness and structure.

 An arc above the top row of words underscores their importance and completeness.
 It symbolizes the close relationship between the bank and its clients, highlighting its commitment to credit histories.
-The arc is interpreted as a representation of the successful future the bank is prepared to offer its clients.
+The arc is interpreted as a representation of the bank’s preparedness to offer its clients a successful future.